 A versatile lens in the L series family by the brand that offers excellent wide-angle shots.
 Owners rave about the sharp, vibrant photos it produces.
-Optical Image Stabilizer helps it perform above expectation in low-light settings.
+Optical image stabilizer helps it perform above expectations in low-light settings.

 Barrel distortion in some settings is possible, which is typical of wide-angle lenses.
 Pricey, but in line with its quality.

 Lightweight, wide-angle lens that is a great starter piece for photography enthusiasts, offering sharp photos with a decent zoom range.

 Maximum f/2.8 aperture allows for good performance in low light conditions.
 Minimum focusing distance of 1.15 feet from the subject.
 Compact and lightweight, for easy on-the-go shots.
 Nice quality at an affordable price point.

 Some users have experienced problems with dust accumulating inside the lens; take care when switching between/storing lenses.

 High-quality lens that outperforms most zoom models in image quality and quiet auto-focus mechanism.